worldbank/GeospatialFCVcollateral/index.md

 <img src="imgs/drone2.jpg" alt="Drone" style= "width:100%; height:200px; object-fit:cover;">

-The Drone module covers basic information related to drones, as well as how to decide if drone imagery is the appropriate solution for your project, and if so, how to acquire the necessary images.
-The module discusses how to manage risks associated with using drones in a project for image collection and the safety measures that should be taken to ensure drones are used responsibly.
+The Drone module covers the basics of drones for use in development projects, including how to decide if drone imagery is the appropriate solution for your project, and how to prepare for drone imagery acquisition and data processing.
+The module also discusses project planning for the responsible use of drones in a development project, including how to manage risk and implement safety measures.

 **Practical Guides**
 * [World Bank: Unmanned Aerial Vehicle Guide for Practitioners](www.google.com)